dsofe/lit_notes/repo/review-employer-firms-2023.md

 -	Aim is to understand the financing, debt needs, and experiences of small business owners
 - **2022 survey:** administered from 09/2022&ndash;11/2022; 7,864 respondents

-### Select findings on firms in the New York Metropolitan Statistical Area: A snapshot of equity
+### Select findings on firms in the <ins>New York Metropolitan Statistical Area</ins>: A snapshot of equity, diversity, and inclusion

 &#10148; **Demographic data on firm ownership.**

-&rarr; *Pctg. of firms by gender, race/ethnicity, and immigrant ownership:*
+&rarr; *Pctg. of firms by gender, race/ethnicity, immigrant, and LGBTQ ownership:*
   - Race/ethnicity of ownership
     - White-owned, 67%
     - Hispanic-owned, 15%
     - Black-owned, 9%
     - Asian-owned, 9%
-    - American Indian or Alaskan Native-owned, 56%
+    - American Indian or Alaskan Native-owned, 0%
   - Gender of ownership
     - Men-owned, 67%
     - Women-owned, 23%
     - Equally-owned, 9%
   - Immigrant ownership
     - Majority-owned, 28%
+  - LGBTQ ownership
+    - Majority-owned, 5%

-### Select national data on firm ownership demographics and findings from report: A snapshot of equity
+### Select <ins>national</ins> data on firm ownership demographics and findings from report: A snapshot of equity, diversity, and inclusion

+&#10148; **Demographic data on firm ownership.**

+&rarr; *Pctg. of firms by gender, race/ethnicity, immigrant, and LGBTQ ownership:*
+  - Race/ethnicity of ownership
+    - White-owned, 81%
+    - Asian-owned, 11%
+    - Hispanic-owned, 6%
+    - Black-owned, 2%
+    - American Indian or Alaskan Native-owned, 0%
+  - Gender of ownership
+    - Men-owned, 64%
+    - Women-owned, 22%
+    - Equally-owned, 14%
+  - Immigrant ownership
+    - Majority-owned, 17%
+  - LGBTQ ownership
+    - Majority-owned, 7%

 &#10148; **Gender *and* race/ethnicity ownership data.**